nitinlavare/icp-8.0-html-css-group-project-2/readme.md

 ## ICP-8.0-HTML-CSS-GROUP-PROJECT-2
 ### INDIAN PREMIER LEAGUE(IPL)
+<strong>About Project :</strong>
-🔭 This project involves creating a website dedicated to the Indian Premier League (IPL) using HTML and CSS.
+- 🔭 This project involves creating a website dedicated to the Indian Premier League (IPL) using HTML and CSS.
-🔭 It is a group project where each contributor has developed their own web pages.
+- 🔭 It is a group project where each contributor has developed their own web pages.
-🔭 The web pages provide detailed information about various IPL teams, including:
+- 🔭 The web pages provide detailed information about various IPL teams, including:
--Chennai Super Kings (CSK)
+1. Chennai Super Kings (CSK)
--Mumbai Indians (MI)
+2. Mumbai Indians (MI)
--Royal Challengers Bangalore (RCB)
+3. Royal Challengers Bangalore (RCB)
--Lucknow Super Giants (LSG)
+4. Lucknow Super Giants (LSG)
--Rajasthan Royals (RR)
+5. Rajasthan Royals (RR)
--Punjab Kings (PBKS)
+6. Punjab Kings (PBKS)
+7. Gujarat Titans(GT)
+8. Sunrisers Hyderabad(SRH)

-🔭 I have created the home page for this website.
+- 🔭 I have created the home page for this website.
-🔭 On the home page, all the team details are presented as individual cards.
+- 🔭 On the home page, all the team details are presented as individual cards.
-🔭 Each card can be clicked to access more detailed information about the respective team.-
+- 🔭 Each card can be clicked to access more detailed information about the respective team.
 ## Website

 Link :https://iplmiracle611.netlify.app